Acquisition of Twitter by Elon Musk: Completion of purchase

 In the afternoon of October 27, Musk and Twitter closed the deal, with Musk tweeting "the bird is freed".
-Musk immediately became Twitter's new owner, promptly firing Agrawal, chief financial officer (CFO) Ned Segal, Gadde, and general counsel Sean Edgett, with the executives escorted out of the company's headquarters by security.
+Musk immediately became Twitter's new owner, summarily firing Agrawal, chief financial officer (CFO) Ned Segal, Gadde, and general counsel Sean Edgett, with the executives escorted out of the company's headquarters by security.
+This move came to the surprise of many involved, who had expected Musk to allow the executives to voluntarily resign; Agrawal had prepared a draft of his resignation letter before his access to his Twitter email account was cut off.
+According to Walter Isaacson's biography Elon Musk (2023), Musk "meticulously" changed his plans so "he could terminate their employment before their stock options would vest", seeking retribution for Agrawal's handling of the spambot incident.

 Agrawal, Segal, and Gadde were set to receive "golden parachute" sums of $38.7 million, $25.4 million, and $12.5 million, respectively, but The New York Times reported that Musk was unlikely to make the payments because the executives had been dismissed for cause.
 According to the Financial Times, Musk's justification for this assertion was that the company had been mismanaged, and the executives were "weighing their legal options over the decision".
 Dorsey retained his $1 billion ownership stake, and several other executives departed Twitter in the ensuing days.

 Musk assumed the position of CEO, merging the company with X Holdings and dissolving Twitter's board of directors.
+With this merger, Twitter ceased to be an independent company, with X Corp. later created in March 2023 to house the company.
 Musk uses the title "Chief Twit" to refer to his position as CEO.
 A "war room" was established at Twitter, with Musk meeting with Spiro, Sacks, and others to discuss his next steps.
 According to The New York Times, the group's two primary objectives were to reduce the size of Twitter's workforce and overhaul the platform's mobile app.
 Twitter employees were not formally informed of the change in management, with Musk originally said to be planning a town hall meeting with employees but ultimately not doing so.
 The next day, Twitter shares ceased trading in accordance with Musk's pledge to take the company private; the company's stock ticker was delisted from the New York Stock Exchange (NYSE) on November 8.